Neighbors say accused murderer lived with Grandmother that went missing, teen who was killed

 Currently, Yoni Aguilar and Israel Palamino are being held at the Madison County Jail with no bond.

-The Sheriff`s Office tells WHNT News 19 investigators couldn`t find a missing person's report filed by The Huntsville Police Department on 13-year-old Mariah Lopez.
+The Sheriff's Office tells WHNT News 19 investigators couldn't find a missing person's report filed by The Huntsville Police Department on 13-year-old Mariah Lopez.